QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Example Calculations

 In this example, we shall assume that an open-quantum system consisting of a single cavity mode coupled to $N$ independent 2-level systems is probed by an external laser field.
 The Hamiltonian for the model reads

-where $\Omega_c$ is the frequency of the (cavity) mode and $\{\omega_j\}$ are the transition frequencies of the individual spins.
+where $\Omega_c$ is the frequency of the (cavity) mode and $\{\omega_j\}$ are the transition frequencies of the individual spins, and $\lambda$ parameterises the coupling strength between spins and cavity mode.
 In our worked model, we take all the spins to be identical.
 Under this assumption, we can define the total spin operators

 which satisfies the spin algebra $[S_x,S_y]=i\hbar S_z$.
 Using these operators, the Hamiltonian simplifies to

 This simplifies the numerical studies by reducing the Hilbert space for the spins from $2^N$ to $2S+1$ with $S\le N/2$.
 Lastly, the third term is the coupling between the cavity mode and the two-level systems.
 The $\sqrt{N}$ is introduced so that the coupling becomes a constant in the limit of $N\to \infty$.
 As such, we define the coupling